hks5august/CPSM/README.md

 Figure: The workflow of the CPSM package represents different steps performed by various functions of the CPSM package.

-# Follow the Steps to Install the CPSM package on your Local R system:
+# Follow the Steps to Install the CPSM package on your Local R system from Github:
 ```r
 #Step1: First Install remote package
 install.packages("remotes")